-PicoLog 6 is a complete data acquisition software package for Pico Technology DrDAQ data loggers.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+PicoLog 6 is a complete data acquisition software package for the Pico Technology DrDAQ data loggers.
+It provides a visual, easy-to-use interface allowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

 Designed from the ground up to be intuitive from the outset, PicoLog 6 allows you to set up the logger and start recording with just a few clicks of the mouse, whatever your level of data logging experience.

 From here, starting a capture is simple: plug in the logger, add a channel, press Record, and you’re logging!
 PicoLog 6 also includes a number of additional features to cater for more advanced data logging needs.

 A simple vertical menu bar on the left of the screen provides permanent access to the main program menus and view modes of PicoLog 6 without pausing capture.

 The permanent vertical navigation bar gives access to the following menus:

 Within the Device setup and capture menu are the Device config, Graph display and Table views.
 These make it easy to set up and acquire data from a multichannel acquisition system, even with multiple different PicoLog data loggers and hundreds of channels.
 In the Device config view you can instantly see the status of data loggers, acquisition channel settings and math channel setup.
 Each detected device is depicted with its enabled channels.
 Simply move or copy device configurations to set up larger multiple-logger systems, swap out loggers during capture or share configurations.